Long Term Disability Claims Attorneys for Organic Brain Disease

 Both affect the brain, but each has different causes.
 Mental illness, such as anxiety, can result from environmental factors.
 Organic brain disease is caused by physical trauma.
 For example, someone who sustained a traumatic brain injury might have healed physically but still has severe mental deficits that affect their daily life.

-If you have an organic brain disease and don’t know how to apply for benefits through your long-term disability insurance plan, contact Abell and Capitan Law today.
+If you have an organic brain disease and don’t know how to apply for benefits through your long-term disability insurance plan, contact Capitan Law today.

 Causes and Symptoms of Organic Brain Disease

 A more common term for organic brain disease is neurocognitive disorder.
 It usually occurs in older adults, but young people can suffer from it as well.
 Risk factors associated with this disorder include:

 - Cardiovascular disease

 - Participation in activities with high risk of head trauma

 Most older adults develop this disorder if they have a neurodegenerative disease, such as:

 - Multiple sclerosis